Huddersfield YM RUFC: Social Fitness and Mental Health

-Laund Hill Stadium, Huddersfield, West Yorkshire, HD3 3XF

 Facilities

-Laund Hill Stadium is an RFU Gold Standard facility set within 18 acres of finely manicured sports grounds.
-It has 10 playing fields with a first team pitch overlooked by “The Thomas Crapper Stand” which can seat up to 1,000 people.
-The clubhouse boasts a sports bar and a suite for functions.
+Laund Hill Stadium is an RFU Gold Standard facility set within 18 acres of sports grounds.
+It has 10 playing fields with a first team pitch overlooked by “The Thomas Crapper Stand” which can seat up to 240 people.
+The clubhouse includes a sports bar and a suite for functions.

 From late 2021, the first team stadium is also home to Huddersfield Giants' Reserves, Academy, Scholarship and Women's teams.